 try amazing food

 No road trip is complete without sampling some local eateries.
 Try some enchiladas or maybe a green chile cheeseburger at the Frontier Restaurant, just across the street from the University of New Mexico.
 Their famous cinnamon rolls are extraordinary and big enough to share.
-The Standard Diner is a renovated 1930’s service station turned into an upscale restaurant with a casual atmosphere.And no Route 66 road trip would be complete without a milkshake at the 66 Diner.
+The Range Cafe is a renovated 1930’s service station turned into an upscale restaurant with a casual atmosphere.And no Route 66 road trip would be complete without a milkshake at the 66 Diner.

 experience arts and culture

 Stop in for a tour of the KiMo Theater in downtown Albuquerque during the day or enjoy a live performance or film at night.
 Built in 1927, the KiMo is the only Pueblo-Deco style theater in the country.
 Wander through Sumner and Dene Gallery to view local art, photography, jewelry, furniture and unique gift items.

 The soft neon glow of the street signs lining Route 66 creates a welcoming beacon for a night on the town.
 If you’re looking for some entertainment, you’re in luck.
 There are abundant options for drinks, dancing, and live music.
 Scalo is an award-winning restaurant known for special events, like concerts in their music lounge several times a week and a fabulous four-course special dinner on Wine and Dine Wednesday.

 Come stay with us at Bottger Mansion of Old Town!

 Complete your getaway to New Mexico by staying in the best accommodations.
 The Bottger Mansion of Old Town is a historic bed and breakfast in Albuquerque offering comfortable lodging with modern amenities.
 Make your adventure complete by staying in our Route 66 Suite.
 Check our availability online and book your stay today!